How Much Does Roof Replacement Cost?

-Wood shake roofs are attractive, natural, and traditional and cost between $10,000 and $20,000.
+Wood shake roofs are attractive, natural, and traditional and cost between $20,000 to $40,000.
 While this roof is easy to repair if a shingle is damaged, wood’s natural properties mean this roof requires a lot of maintenance.
 It will break down faster than synthetic or man-made materials, requires treatments to resist insects, is prone to mold growth, and is a greater fire risk than other materials.

 There are many options for homeowners who choose tile as their roofing material.
-From sturdy concrete tiles ($8,000 to $22,000) to clay tiles, which are often hand-shaped ($13,000 to $30,000), and custom hand-designed tiles ($30,000 to $50,000 and up), tiles offer homeowners the ability to customize their homes’ appearance.
+From sturdy concrete tiles ($8,000 to $22,000) to clay tiles, which are often hand-shaped ($13,000 to $30,000), tiles offer homeowners the ability to customize their homes’ appearance.
 Tiles are sturdy, long lasting, and easy to repair or replace but require a larger upfront investment.
 If the existing roof was made of a lighter material, plan on spending more to add structural support to the roof before installation—tiles are heavy.

 The most costly type of roofing material, natural slate provides a stunning, luxurious finish to a home.
-Installing slate roofing on an average-size home will cost between $18,000 and $45,000, with larger homes topping $65,000.
+Installing slate roofing on an average-size home will cost between $32,000 and $50,000.
 Slate is durable and provides some insulation value.
 A synthetic slate product is available with similar qualities for a slightly lower cost ($12,000 to $30,000).
 Slate is often used on larger homes but can make an attractive statement on smaller homes as well.

 Roof Replacement Cost: Do I Need a New Roof?